webplatform/docs/apis/css-regions/NamedFlow/regionfragmentchange/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example works with the CSS and JavaScript that follow.
+|Description=This simple example logs each time content reflows among regions, and works with the CSS and JavaScript that follow.
 Define layout and content elements:
 |Code=&lt;html>
 &lt;body>
 &lt;section class="page">